samier-fabien/docker-lamp/README.md

 ```
 $ docker exec docker_www composer create-project symfony/skeleton:"^5.4" project
 ```
-With this command you tell docker you want to "exec" the command "composer create-project symfony/skeleton:"^5.4" project" inside the "docker_www" container.
+With this command you tell docker you want to `exec` the command `composer create-project symfony/skeleton:"^5.4" project` inside the `docker_www` container.
 The main directory of your symfony project has to be "project".
 If you want to change that name, you have to do it inside `docker-lamp-symfony5/php/vhosts.conf`: wherever there is `project`, you have to replace it by the chosen name.
 If you want to interact with a container you can do as previously for a single command or you can do as followed:
 ```